![]() |

 The inmate accompanies detectives to the heavily wooded area, but he doesn’t give them an exact location.
 This is a large area, and they don’t find anything.

 The inmate gives detectives the name, and that person is brought in for questioning.
 However, it’s obvious the man has no idea what detectives are talking about.
-They deduce this person isn’t involved in any way.
+They deduce that this person isn’t involved in any way.

 The Alabama inmate is deemed not credible.
 He is just a prisoner who is trying to get out early, so he is returned to the facility.

 In New Orleans, Michelle’s grieving parents try to stay positive.
-Her father Woody, an oil exec at BP Corp Refinery, is hopeful his daughter is alive.
+Her father, Woody, an oil exec at BP Corp Refinery, is hopeful his daughter is alive.

 He says to consider any other scenario would be too “hard to face.”